THE WHO 8-STEPS OF SERVICE PROVISION

 Each wheelchair user has unique physical, environmental, and lifestyle needs that must be addressed by professionally trained service providers.
 The World Health Organization developed the Guidelines for the Provision of Manual Wheelchairs in Less Resourced Settings, which outline the eight critical steps of appropriate wheelchair service: referral and appointment; assessment; prescription; funding and ordering; product preparation; fitting; user training; and follow-up, maintenance, and repairs.

-The appropriate provision of clinical wheelchair services in line with WHO’s 8-Steps has proven health and functional benefits for wheelchair users and can mean reduced loss of physical ability and prevention of secondary disabilities, deformities, pressure ulcers, and respiratory problems.
+The appropriate provision of clinical wheelchair services in line with the WHO’s 8-Steps has proven health and functional benefits for wheelchair users and can mean reduced loss of physical ability and prevention of secondary disabilities, deformities, pressure ulcers, and respiratory problems.